robertmasters/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. gives you access to the match object.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation means that the form is making sure the person filling it out is filling out all the necessary fields in the specified way.
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. testing a software from its opening to when the user closes it.
 ## Instructions

 ### Task 1: Project Set Up